Internal structure and its connection with thermodynamics and dynamics in black holes: Quasinormal modes in the eikonal limit

-which means the time past for the amplitude of gravitational waves to decay to $e^{-1}$ of its original value.
-Thus, the damping time of the uncharged 4D EGB black hole will be longer than the maximum damping time of the RN black hole if $a$ is appropriately chosen,\footnote{This consequence is also valid for the charged 4D EGB black hole if $Q$ and $a$ are appropriately chosen in accordance with Eq.~(\ref{dlhor}).} and the maximum relative deviation between the damping time of 4D EGB black holes and that of the RN black hole equals
+which means the time past for the amplitude of a test scalar field perturbation to decay to $e^{-1}$ of its original value.
+Thus, the damping time of the uncharged 4D EGB black hole will be longer than the maximum damping time of the RN black hole if $a$ is appropriately chosen,\footnote[6]{This consequence is also valid for the charged 4D EGB black hole if $Q$ and $a$ are appropriately chosen in accordance with Eq.~(\ref{dlhor}).} and the maximum relative deviation between the damping time of 4D EGB black holes and that of the RN black hole equals